UXSoc/UX-glitch/Documentation/SECURITY_WARNING.md

 ### Collaborators

-Private repos also have the ability to add 'Collaborators' to them, which is an easy way to share private keys.
+Private repos also have the ability to add 'Collaborators' to them, which is an easy way to share secret keys.
 However it will give unrestricted access to ALL of your keys, even if you do not want a user to have access to all of them.

-Consider making multiple private repositories, and only allowing a Collaborator access to the ones you want.
+Consider making multiple private repositories, and only allowing a Collaborator access to the ones you allow.
 This can be done by just adding another entry under the 'optionalDependencies' field in *package.json*.
 For example, the 'api-keys' repo may only have keys for syncing to Glitch, while a new 'my-app-secrets' repo would have keys for communication with a third-party service.
 Then you can only add another user as a